 Text messaging was an essential part of Clifton's communications strategy: not everyone in their community had access to the Internet at home, but almost everyone owned a cell phone.
 Texting was a promising way to address the digital divide.
 But when Celly began phasing out text messaging support in the summer of 2016, Barbi needed a new solution.

-Remind came enthusiastically recommended by several teachers at Clifton, and the Remind School plan immediately caught Barbi's attention.
-With the text messaging capabilities they were looking for as well as schoolwide support, the recently introduced School plan looked like a good fit for the school's needs.
+Remind came enthusiastically recommended by several teachers at Clifton, and the Remind plan immediately caught Barbi's attention.
+With the text messaging capabilities they were looking for as well as schoolwide support, the recently introduced Remind plan looked like a good fit for the school's needs.

 Once they joined the pilot program, Barbi turned her attention to implementation.
 Rolling out Remind to the entire school community only required exporting roster information to a spreadsheet to automatically generate user accounts and classes.
 Even longtime Remind users were surprised at how quickly classes were created and ready to use—no setup necessary.